 Pnina Meller teaches Yiddish at numerous courses throughout Israel, is the author of a Yiddish textbook for the Hebrew-speakers.
 Her parents were once well known theatrical figures in Argentina (her father is originally from Lviv).
 According to her, Yiddish is now very popular among Israelis, and not even among Ashkenazis but among immigrants from Eastern countries - Sephardis from Morocco, Yemen, Iran.
 What drives them?
 Firstly, the desire to understand the other Jews, secondly, the attempt to comprehend the Jewish jokes, because the Israelis always complete them with their sacramental phrase "anyway, in Yiddish it sounds better."
 Why is it better?
 That's why they are trying hard with the textbooks and classics of Jewish literature.

-Dr. Mordechai Yushkovsky spent his childhood years in Vinnytsia and partly in Berdichev.
+Dr. Mordechai Yushkovsky spent his childhood in Vinnytsia and partly in Berdichev.
 He taught himself Yiddish language and culture.
-Mordechai Yushkovsky was a staff member of the editorial board of the journal "Sovetisch Geimland." in 1987-1989.
+Mordechai Yushkovsky was a staff member of the editorial board of the journal "Sovetish Heimland." in 1987-1989.
 He lives in Israel since 1989, where he received his PhD at Bar-Ilan University, became an author of over 50 articles in various publications in Yiddish and Hebrew in Israel and abroad.

 Professor Gershon Weiner and Dr. Mordechai Yushkovsky led annual seminar "Yiddish and Yiddishkeit in Eastern Europe" for over 17 years, since 1989, which was attended by over 1,300 young people from different countries.
 During the past 10 years Mordechai Yushkovsky created an extensive network of Yiddish literature courses in different cities of Israel, where more than 2,500 Israelis are attached to the treasury of the language every year.
 He is also a supervisor of the Yiddish teaching in the Israel Ministry of Education.
 The presenter of the seminar told about the classics of Jewish literature, revealed the image of women in Yiddish prose, presented the pieces of Jewish immigrants, gave a lecture about the holy and workaday in Jewish folklore.

 Dr. Mordechai Yushkovsky drew the audience's attention to a paradox: Yiddish is a secular language, but is based on the Jewish tradition.
 It is impossible to understand the Jewish literature without knowing the religious context.
 The language was like a shell for the millennial civilization and confronted the national and cultural assimilation - Yiddish kept Jewishness in many ways.
 It is noteworthy that Jews assimilated quicker in these countries, where they abandoned this language early.
-Yiddish also serves as a bridge between the two pillars of Jewish civilization – Yiddischkeit and Menschlechkeit (can be translated as Jewishness and humanity).
-Jewish culture provides an important moral code and the urge to learn how to be "menschlecher Yid" (literally "humane Jew") and "Yidischer Mensch" (Jewish person).
+Yiddish also serves as a bridge between the two pillars of Jewish civilization – Yiddishkeit and Mentchlechkeit (can be translated as Jewishness and humanity).
+Jewish culture provides an important moral code and the urge to learn how to be "mentchlecher Yid" (literally "humane Jew") and "Yidisher Mentch" (Jewish person).